-Stimulas.
-In To improve strength endurance of movement skills you must provide a more, running a little faster or farther, practicing agility drills that don't come easy, etc. It is extremely easy to overload.
+Overload: To improve strength, endurance, or movement skills, you must provide a stimulus.
+This means moving outside your comfort zone...Progressively lifting a little more, running a little faster or farther, practicing agility drills that don't come easy, etc. It is extremely easy to overload.
 The challenge is to do it intelligently.
 You must apply the principles of progression and recovery together with overload.